-Submit for \underline{each} COMSEC Incident.
+An initial report is required for ALL COMSEC incidents.
 If all facts regarding the incident are included in the initial report, it may be accepted as a final report by the appropriate Evaluating Authority (EVALAUTH) identified in Article 955.
+Incidents of the same category (cryptographic, personnel, physical) discovered during an inventory, audit, spot check or inspection may be consolidated into a single report.